wedaa/LongTail-Log-Analysis/README.md

 run this on larger installations and it works, please let me know so I can increase this number.

+LongTail ALSO refers to a statistical distribution where there are many "Hits" at the left, and tapering down to a "Long Tail" towards the right.
+See http://en.wikipedia.org/wiki/Long_tail for more details.

 New SSHD Installation
 --------------
 Download a copy of openssh from http://www.openssh.com/portable.html#ftp